 sudo apt-get install -f

-You may be interested to read: How to fix Ubuntu update errors ?
+You may be interested to read: How to speed up Linux ?

 Dependency problems and conflicts that apt can’t solve will keep some packages in an ‘on-hold’ state (not completely installed).
 Eliminating these packages might fix the conflicts and thus may help solve the original issue.

 Open up a terminal and type in :

 If this shows any held packages, it would be best to remove them.

 Now run the command below in order to find and repair the conflicts:

 If it cannot fix the conflicts, it will exit with an output similar to :